 HELPFUL TIP: Check the label on the equipment or request a specification sheet from the vendor before purchasing.
+Equipment needs to be approved by plan reviewer prior to purchasing to avoid costly returns.
 Request casters for larger pieces, such as coolers, to make them easier to move for cleaning.

 Dry storage space: Enough space must be planned for storage of food, dishes, and equipment.
 Ensure that there are designated locations for bulk foods, cans, and other items.
 All food items must be stored at least 6" off the floor, both in walk-in coolers or freezers, and on storage shelving.
-Metal office shelving and raw wood shelves are not allowed.
+Raw wood shelves are not allowed.
 Look for wire racks and food grade shelving.

-Equipment and single service items (e.g. 'to go'containers) must be protected from contamination and stored at least 6" off the floor.
+Equipment and single service items (e.g. 'to go' containers) must be protected from contamination and stored at least 6" off the floor.

 HELPFUL TIP: Bins for bulk items (e.g. rice, flour) must be made of food grade material and marked with the type of food inside.
 Trash cans and non-food grade containers cannot be used for bulk food storage.
+Exterior sheds/storage must be shown on plans and requires approval prior to use.